Teknologica/js-sdk/README.md

 | `version` | `string` | Define the version of the API to use.
 Defaults to `v2.1`.
 This configuration does not apply to `RebillyExperimentalAPI`. |

 ### Collections and Members
 All resource calls except CSV or PDF downloads return either Members or Collections.
-Members are returned by all methods other than `getAll` which is reserved to Collections.
+Members are returned by all methods other than `getAll`, which returns a Collection.
 A collection contains a list of members.
-Both types are **immutable** (frozen) objects that can return a JSON version of their member properties.
+Both types are **immutable** (frozen) objects that can return a JSON representation of their member properties.

 Example:
 ```js